kedacore/keda-docs/content/docs/2.4/scalers/azure-pipelines.md

 - `poolID` - Id of the queue.
 - `organizationURLFromEnv` - Name of the environment variable your deployment uses to get the URL for your Azure DevOps organization.
 - `personalAccessTokenFromEnv` - Name of the environment variable that provides the personal access token (PAT) for Azure DevOps.
 Learn more about how to create one [in the official docs](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page).
-- `targetPipelinesQueueLength` - Target value for the amount of pending jobs in the queue to scale on. (default: 1)
+- `targetPipelinesQueueLength` - Target value for the amount of pending jobs in the queue to scale on.
+(Default: `1`, Optional)
   - Example - If one pod can handle 10 jobs, set the queue length target to 10.
 If the actual number of jobs in the queue is 30, the scaler scales to 3 pods.

 ### Authentication Parameters